GSG-G8/book-website/README.md

 ## How the process of building our project done?

 * We start by sketching our site, and deciding how the design will be.
-* Then we set up file architecture.
+* Then we set up file structure.
 * Then we divied our tasks.
 * Then we sketch the schema and build database.
 * After that we collected all of our work together, and see the final result.